Hawmps!: Plot

 As weeks pass, the men become proficient with their camels and Clemmons romances Jennifer.
 He is ordered to capture a Native American renegade and Clemmons and his men pursue the outlaws, but they are thrown off their camels at a river.
 Later, Hi Jolly explains that camels are afraid of water; if Clemmons had dismounted and demonstrated the water was shallow, the camels would have crossed.
-That night, Jennifer takes a stroll with Clemmons, who tells her Col. Hawkins is cancelling the camel project.
-When Clemmons whines that he is a failure, Jennifer scolds him for being too cowardly to fight for his career.
+That night, Jennifer takes a stroll with Clemmons, who tells her Colonel Hawkins is cancelling the camel project.
+When Clemmons says he is a failure, Jennifer scolds him for being too cowardly to fight for his career.